ryogrid/gord-overlay/README.md

 ![chord ring](docs/architecture-1.png)

-In addition, the gord servers communicate with each other via REST to synchronize route information.
+In addition, servers communicate with each other via REST to synchronize route information.
-Then, the server can query via gRPC to resolve the node and communicate with the node.
+Then, servers can query via REST to resolve server address and communicate with the server.

 ## Usage
 - Gord-Overlay REST server reqires a hostname and port number pair